 Doing this takes a lot of courage!
 It’s human nature to want to avoid being blamed for something that wasn’t directly your fault.

-Whether a mistake was made due to lack of proper training, or keeping an under-performing staff member employed for longer than was beneficial to your business, accept ownership of the problem, have the courage to make it known, as well as the courage and determination to right the wrongs.
+Whether a mistake was made due to a lack of proper training, or keeping an underperforming staff member employed for longer than was beneficial to your business, take ownership of the problem, have the courage to make it known, and right the wrongs!

-Having courage is also a necessary leadership quality to have as an FEC owner when you possess that growth mindset.
+Having courage is also a necessary leadership quality to have as an FEC owner when you possess a growth mindset.
 Some of your ideas/visions may be difficult—scary even—to pursue.
-You may have lots of people doubting you or economic odds stacked against you, but with the willingness and dedication to work towards achieving the success you dream of for your family entertainment center, the sky's the limit.
+You may have lots of people doubting you or economic odds stacked against you, but the willingness and dedication to work towards achieving success will separate you from the pack.

 As the owner or manager of a family entertainment center, you’re likely going to be the one faced with making the difficult decisions when it comes to your business.
 This requires decisiveness.